Scaling limits and homogenization of mixing Hamilton-Jacobi equations: Introduction

 \subsection{Organization of the paper}

-Section \ref{S:theory} contains an overview of the main tools and theories used throughout the paper.
+Section \ref{S:theory} contains some tools and concepts that are used throughout the paper.
 The results from the single-noise and multiple-noise cases are proved in respectively Sections \ref{S:singlenoise} and \ref{S:multiplenoise}.
-Finally, the appendix contains the proof of new regularity and stability estimates from the pathwise viscosity solution theory, as well as the computation of a certain effective Hamiltonian.
+Finally, the appendix summarizes relevant aspects of the pathwise viscosity solution theory, as well as the computation of a certain effective Hamiltonian.